 |Study Design: Evidence obtained from cohort studies, case-control studies, and randomized controlled trials.|

 |External Validity: Good.|

-Cancer statistics from the American Cancer Society and the National Cancer Institute (NCI) indicated that between 2005 and 2011, the proportion of disease diagnosed at a locoregional stage was 93% for whites and 92% for African Americans; the proportion of disease diagnosed at a late stage was 4% for whites and 5% for African Americans.[6 ]
+Cancer statistics from the American Cancer Society and the National Cancer Institute (NCI) indicated that between 2010 and 2016 the proportion of disease diagnosed at a locoregional stage was 89%, and the proportion of disease diagnosed as distant disease was 6%.
 Stage distribution of prostate cancer is affected substantially by the intensity of early detection efforts.

 Screening by Serum PSA

 The PSA test has been examined in several observational settings for initial diagnosis of disease, as a tool in monitoring for recurrence after initial therapy, and for prognosis of outcomes after therapy.
 Numerous studies have also assessed its value as a screening intervention for the early detection of prostate cancer.
 Potential value of the test appears to be its simplicity, objectivity, reproducibility, relative lack of invasiveness, and relatively low cost.
 PSA testing has increased the detection rate of early-stage cancers, some of which may be curable by local-modality therapies, and others that do not require treatment.[30,31,32,33] The possibility of identifying an excessive number of false-positives in the form of benign prostatic lesions requires that the test be evaluated carefully.
 Furthermore, there is a risk of overdiagnosis and overtreatment (i.e., the detection of a histological malignancy that if left untreated would have had a benign or indolent natural history and would have been of no clinical significance).
 Randomized trials have therefore been conducted.